Steven Carrington: Season 3

 In the eighth episode of the season, "La Mirage", Fallon finally receives a letter from Steven, who is working on an oil rig in the Java Sea.
 Jack Coleman debuts as Steven (his face unseen) in the December 1, 1982 episode "Acapulco" as the oil rig explodes.
 Blake and Alexis rush to Indonesia to search for him, but Steven is presumed dead; Blake refuses to believe it.
 In "Samantha", Sammy Jo reappears with a baby, who, she claims, is her son by Steven.

 Announcing her desire to seek fame as a model in New York City in the January 5, 1983 episode "Danny", Sammy Jo hopes that Blake and Krystle will take baby Danny off her hands.
 Meanwhile, Steven is alive in a Singapore hospital, his face bandaged after extensive cosmetic surgery.
 Alexis wants custody of Danny herself but is soon distracted by greedy Adam's machinations.
 Several episodes later in "The Mirror", Steven's bandages are removed.
 He considers letting his family continue to believe that he is dead, but Steven's doctor contacts Blake.
 Blake recognizes his son despite the surgery, but Steven refuses to return to Denver.
 He reconsiders when Blake tells him about Danny.
 Steven makes an emotional return to the Carrington mansion in "Fathers and Sons", reuniting with his loved ones and meeting his long-lost brother Adam and infant son Danny for the first time.
 Alexis admits that she had paid Sammy Jo to leave Denver and suggests that Blake had bribed her to leave Danny behind; Steven visits Sammy Jo in New York in "The Downstairs Bride" but returns alone.

 Steven finds himself in the middle of his parents' fight over a potential merger of their companies initiated by a plotting Alexis.
 Blake is dismayed when Steven accepts a job offer from Alexis and makes known his plan to move out of the mansion with Danny.
 In the March 30, 1983 episode "The Dinner" Steven visits Claudia, who had returned to the sanitarium after another breakdown during his absence.
-Tensions between Blake and Steven escalate further thanks to Alexis, who manages to keep her Steven away from a dinner planned by Krystle to mend fences between father and son.
+Tensions between Blake and Steven escalate further thanks to Alexis, who manages to keep Steven away from a dinner planned by Krystle to mend fences between father and son.
 In the third-season finale "The Cabin", Blake learns that Steven is living with his attorney, Chris Deegan (Grant Goodeve).
 Suspecting that the men are more than friends, Blake decides to sue Steven for custody of Danny.